What is Test Infrastructure?

 - Tests that need significant time to complete.

-- Tests that require clear pass/fail results.
+- Tests that require precise pass/fail results.

 Is Automated Testing Infrastructure slowing you down?